NAVAJO NATION — Lucy Hubbard climbs to her roof when her homework is due.

 Construction is being done in phases.
 Several cell phone towers and a 130-mile fiber optic cable from Shiprock to Window Rock, Ariz., are expected to be functioning by the end of the year, Keedo said.

-The cable will be connected to major institutions throughout the
+The cable will be connected to major institutions throughout the reservation, including schools, hospitals, chapter houses and police stations, Keedo said.

 There are between 35,000 and 40,000 homes on the reservation that purchase electricity from NTUA.
 Keedo sees all of them as potential Internet and cell phone customers.